kordless/grub-2.0/README.md

 ## Credits
 *"Your ideas don't stink.
 Just make sure they become a reality."* - **Igor Stojanovski, Author of Grub**

 Thanks, Igor.
-I forgot this for a while, but I am "keeping" it clearly in mind now.
+I forgot this for a time, but am keeping it "clearly in mind" now.